-We have chosen a Shihpoo as an appropriate breed of dog for the school.
-The breed has been carefully selected because of its ideal temperament.
-We will publish pictures of the dog, Milo, via our social media, so that everyone can enjoy his development and our weekly newsletter will provide regular updates.
+We will publish pictures of Scruff, via our social media, so that everyone can enjoy his development and our weekly newsletter will provide regular updates.

-We hope the children will gain a great deal of enjoyment from having a dog in school and that he becomes an established part of life at Hinguar Primary School.
+We hope the children will continue to gain a great deal of enjoyment from having a dog in school again and that he becomes an established part of life at Hinguar Primary School.
 However, should you have any queries or questions on the matter then please do not hesitate to contact the school.
-In the meantime, please see the FAQs attached.